conradsp/SeniorDevSchool/Lesson6-Security/README.md

+# Lesson 6 - Security

-CSRF and XSS
+* CSRF and XSS
-Sessions and JWT
+* Sessions and JWT

-Open ports and other security holes
+* Open ports and other security holes

-Storing app secrets
+* Storing app secrets

-Preventing injections, etc.
+* Preventing injections, etc.